peterkhayes/extended-proptypes/README.md

 - `keyedObjectOf(regex, validator)`: An object whose keys match the provided regex and whose values match the provided validator.

 ### General Primatives
+- `primative`: a number, a string, or a boolean.
 - `stringMatching(regex)`: A string that matches the provided regex.
 - `stringWithLength(min, max=Infinity)`: A string with length between min and max.
 - `hex`: A string consisting of hex characters, with an optional 0x at the beginning.